danycywiak/danycywiak/README.md

 🎓 I have been working on understanding how the collective behavior of ordering in liquid crystal molecules modifies their properties and interactions.
 My research has focused on modeling systems using **coarse-grained models** to analyze colloidal liquid crystals, which can be described as **soft or hard rods**.
 Additionally, I have simulated **molecular-scale models**, representing atomic interactions within liquid crystal molecules.
 You can read more about it here: https://arxiv.org/abs/2110.01491

+Recently, I have been transitioning into **Machine Learning & Data Science**, working on projects related to **predictive modeling and deep learning**.
+🔹 Check out my latest project below! ⬇️

 ## Throughout my simulations, I have tackled challenges such as:
 - Developing **statistical and thermodynamic models** to describe molecular behavior.
 - Selecting appropriate **interaction potentials** and implementing them in simulations.